justgetcoding/justgetcoding.github.io/_posts/2017-03-05-elements-of-computing.md

 lines (only one in this case) describe the logic of the chip.
 Here, for the Not Gate, 'out' should equal the opposite of in.

 Next is the implmentation.
-We are making a new CHIP called Not.
-Then we declare the inputs and outputs of the chip.
-These are the parts that will be exposed, the interface.
+I am going to make a new CHIP called Not.
+Inside the brackets the inputs and outputs are named and described, these are the parts that will be exposed, the interface.
 PARTS will hold the logic.
-Throughout the course, we will be building up a library of parts that we can then use in successive chip programs.
+As the course progresses, I will be building more and more chips.
+Once a chip is built (correctly, hopefully), I can use it in future chips.

-Once the chip is built, we can open it in the Hardware Simulator and run its tests.
+To test a built chip, I can open it in the Hardware Simulator and run its tests.
 Let's take a look at the HS now:

 ![Hardware Simulator](/images/HS-intro.png){:class="img-responsive"}